-The Emily Catherine Fedorko Foundation is partnering with the Greenwich Point Conservancy to provide financial and planning support for the restoration of the historic Chimes Tower, which is a part of the beautiful and historic “Chimes Building” (c1896) at Greenwich Point.
-The contribution to the Greenwich Point Conservancy will include funding for the restoration of the Chimes Tower, which was added to the Chimes Building by J. Kennedy Tod in 1901.
-The restoration of the Chimes Tower will include refurbishing the rare c1901 “Chimes” mechanism and bells, which are located in upper portion of the Chimes Tower, and creating a water safety center in the base of the Tower.
-The overall restoration project for the Chimes Building, including the Chimes Tower, is being led by the Greenwich Point Conservancy, in coordination with the Town of Greenwich.
+The Emily Catherine Fedorko Foundation is partnering with the Greenwich Point Conservancy to provide financial and planning support for the restoration of the beautiful and historic “Chimes Building” (c1896) at Greenwich Point.
+The contribution by the Foundation will be used for refurbishing the rare c1901 “Chimes” mechanism and bells, which are located in upper portion of the Chimes tower, and creating a water safety center in the base of the tower.
+The overall restoration project for the Chimes Building is being led by the Greenwich Point Conservancy, in coordination with the Town of Greenwich.
 The project is slated to commence following completion of the overall facility design and receipt of all necessary Town approvals, and following the restoration the building and facilities there will be named in honor of Greenwich Point Conservancy founding board member, the late Daniel J. Donahue.

-The pledge and restoration work on the Chimes Tower is dedicated to the life and memory of Emily.
-Following the restoration of the historic Chimes Tower, the musical mechanism and bells system in the Tower will be known as “Emily’s Chimes”.
+The pledge and restoration work on the historic Chimes are dedicated to the life and memory of Emily.
+Following the restoration the historic musical chimes instrument and bells system will be known as “Emily’s Chimes”.
 Further, the creation of a water safety center at the base of the Chimes Tower will further the Foundation’s mission to spread education, advocacy, and awareness of boating and water sports safety regulations and practices for adults and children.